mwahyd/Etch-A-Sketch/README.md

 Features to Add:

-- Colour palette not limited to just 2 colours
+- Using the applied method, allow users to paint with multiple colours
 - Change background styles of canvas

 ![Screenshot!](sketchpad-example.png)